hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 - **Biological replicates** use different biological samples of the same condition to measure the biological variation between samples.

 For mice or rats, this might be easy to determine what constitutes a different biological sample, but it's a bit **more difficult to determine for cell lines**.
-When using cell lines it's best to include as much variation between samples as possible, and [this article](http://paasp.net/accurate-design-of-in-vitro-experiments-why-does-it-matter/) gives some great recommendations for cell line replicates.
+When using cell lines it's best to include as much independence of replicate sample preparation as possible, and [this article](http://paasp.net/accurate-design-of-in-vitro-experiments-why-does-it-matter/) gives some great recommendations for cell line replicates.

+> *The sample preparation of replicates "should be performed as independently as possible, meaning that cell culture media should be prepared freshly for each experiment, different frozen cell stocks and growth factor batches, etc. should be used."
+However, preparation across all conditions should be performed at the same time.

 In the days of microarrays, technical replicates were considered a necessity; however, with the current RNA-Seq technologies, technical variation is much lower than biological variation and **technical replicates are unneccessary**.